alexmac05/lightweightdjango_ch1/README.md

 # lightweightdjango_ch1
-Chapter 1 of the book Lightweightdjango
+Chapter 1 of the book Lightweightdjango!!

 which python3 <br/>
 {for example output}>/usr/local/bin/python3 <br/>